gitbucket/gitbucket/doc/jrebel.md

 ## 6. Limitations

 JRebel is nearly always able to eliminate the need to explicitly reload your container after a code change.
-However, if you change any of your routes patterns, there is nothing JRebel can do, you will have to restart Jetty by `jetty:quickstart`.
+However, if you change any of your routing patterns, there is nothing JRebel can do, you will have to restart by `jetty:quickstart`.